-The Law for the Protection of German Blood and German Honour was one of the two Nuremberg Laws, unveiled by Hitler and implemented in September 1935:
+The Law for the Protection of German Blood and German Honour was one of the two Nuremberg Laws, unveiled by Adolf Hitler at the 1935 Nuremberg rally and implemented in September that year:

 1. Marriages between Jews and nationals of German or kindred blood are forbidden.
 Marriages concluded in defiance of this law are void, even if, for the purpose of evading this law, they are concluded abroad.

 2. Proceedings for annulment may be initiated only by the Public Prosecutor.